gilbert/node-sass-endpoint/README.md

   '/app.css',
   sass.serve('./client/app.scss', {

-    // (dev only) defaults to parent folder of scss file
+    // (dev only) defaults to parent folder of scss file.
+    // Any sass file changes in this directory will clear the output cache.
     watchDir: './client/',

     // defaults to parent folder of scss file